 Read The Fossil Fuel Connection, our one-page statement on the connection between fossil fuels and endocrine disrupting chemicals.

 Hear Dr. Theo Colborn's thoughts about the Fossil Fuel Connection.

-Listen to our recent podcasts where we ask experts from the Center for International Environmental Law “What does fracking have to do with plastic?”.
+Listen to our podcasts where we ask experts from the Center for International Environmental Law “What does fracking have to do with plastic?”.

 Learn about chemicals used in unconventional oil and gas development that are on our List of Potential Endocrine Disruptors.